-I used my caramel sauce recipe to flavor this frosting, and to make the drip on my cake!
+I used my caramel sauce recipe to flavor this frosting.
 It’s super versatile, and can be used in so many different ways.

 The Secret Ingredient: Homemade Caramel

-I know that making caramel sauce from scratch can seem intimidating if you’ve never tried it before.
-When I was a kid, I remember seeing caramel made in giant copper kettles at candy stores.
+I know that making caramel from scratch can seem intimidating if you’ve never tried it before.

-I was convinced it was some complicated process, that must require all kinds of special equipment.
-But the truth of the matter is, it doesn’t have to be complicated.
+I was convinced it was some complicated process that must require all kinds of special equipment.
+But it doesn’t have to be complicated!

-In fact, my caramel is made without a thermometer, with just four ingredients.
-A batch can be made in about 5 minutes.
+Did I mention a batch comes together in about 5 minutes??
 It doesn’t get much easier than that!

-My biggest tip when doing this is to add the sugar in gradually.
+My biggest tip when melting sugar is to add it into the pan gradually.
 I add about a quarter of a cup at a time.

-This helps the granulated sugar liquify more quickly, and minimizes clumping.
+This helps the sugar liquify more quickly and reduces the risk of big clumps forming.
 It makes a world of a difference.

-However, I didn’t know to do that when I first started making caramel.
-I used to just dump it all in at once.
+I didn’t know to do that when I first started making caramel and I used to just dump it all in at once.

-The caramel will still turn out if you add all the sugar at once, but it takes a lot longer to melt down.
+The caramel will still turn out if you add all the sugar at once, but it takes a lot longer to melt down and is less smooth.

 Like almost all of my frosting recipes, this salted caramel frosting has an American buttercream base.

-American buttercream is the simplest (and sweetest) of all the buttercream out there.
+American buttercream is the simplest and sweetest of all the types of buttercream.

 I like it for both of these reasons.
 American buttercream is pretty much butter and powdered sugar, and is incredibly easy to make.

-This frosting base comes together in less than 5 minutes, and keeps in the fridge for up to a month!
+This frosting base comes together in minutes and keeps in the fridge for up to a month!

-I also have a huge sweet tooth, and grew up eating sugary desserts and tons of candy.
+I also have a huge sweet tooth, and grew up eating sugary desserts and candy.

 If you’re used to eating sweets here in the US, or like classic American baked goods, you will love this frosting recipe.